-This course is widely recognised as one of the most challenging and stimulating philosophy masters programmes in the UK.
+This Modern European Philosophy MA course is recognised as one of the most challenging and stimulating philosophy masters programmes in the UK.
 Based on a focused study of the fundamental texts of the modern European philosophical tradition, it provides an ideal preparation for doctoral research in philosophy or related fields in the humanities and social sciences.
 It will also prepare graduates for a wide range of careers in education, the arts, politics and public policy.

 This module provides students with a grounding in Kant's philosophy, through detailed study of the Critique of Pure Reason and its competing interpretations.
 The module presents Kant's critical project as an historical and conceptual basis for the understanding of subsequent European philosophy as a whole.

-This module provides students with an opportunity for intensive and detailed research-based study of their chosen topic under the guidance of an appropriate MA dissertation supervisor.
+This module provides you with an opportunity for intensive and detailed research-based study of your chosen topic under the guidance of an appropriate MA dissertation supervisor.

-Based on a study of artists’ texts, art criticism, art history and philosophical writings on art, this module comprises a critical examination of the legacy and possibilities of modernist and avant-garde criticism in contemporary art theory.
-As well as introducing students to some of the major texts and ideas in these traditions of art theory and art criticism, the modules aims to enable students to reflect critically on works of contemporary art in the light of their study.
+Based on a study of artists' texts, art criticism, art history and philosophical writings on art, this module comprises a critical examination of the legacy and possibilities of modernist and avant-garde criticism in contemporary art theory.
+As well as introducing you to some of the major texts and ideas in these traditions of art theory and art criticism, the modules aims to enable you to reflect critically on works of contemporary art in the light of your study.

 This module involves the guided study of major works of contemporary European philosophy, with a focus on themes of time and temporality, broadly understood.
 The texts will be drawn from the last couple of decades.
 The module will analyse texts that explore the tension between historical and political time and experiential temporality.
 The module will focus on concepts such as epochality, the event, historical time, kairos, messianism, memory, anticipation, and revolution.
 Authors studied may include thinkers like Agamben, Badiou, Cixous, Derrida, Habermas, Negri, Stiegler and Sloterdijk.
 The module will study texts in the original language (French, German and Italian) and in English translations where available (and French translations for the German and Italian texts).
 An adequate reading knowledge of French will be a requirement for registration on the course.